-As you planned your moving budget, you likely included costs for deposits, transportation and insurance, yet it is common for surprise expenses to pop up throughout the entire moving process.
-According to the American Moving and Storage Association, an average interstate move can cost approximately $5,630, and the Worldwide ERC claims that it can cost as much as $12,459 for a company to relocate their employee anywhere in the United States.
-With numbers like these, you will want to ensure that you account for these commonly overlooked expenses so that you can begin your life in your new home with a firm financial standing.
+Overlooked Moving Expenses – As you plan your moving budget, you likely included costs for deposits, transportation, and insurance.
+However, it is common for surprise expenses to pop up throughout the entire moving process.
+According to the American Moving and Storage Association, an average interstate move can cost approximately $5,630.
+Also, the Worldwide ERC claims that it can cost as much as $12,459 for a company to relocate.
+With numbers like these, you will want to ensure that you account for these commonly overlooked expenses.
+This is so that you can begin your life in your new home with a firm financial standing.

-Many families underestimate their need for storage, and it is always possible that a need for temporary storage could occur if you must move out of your current home before the new one is ready.
-If you are downsizing, try to identify any lawn equipment, unnecessary furniture and seasonal items that may no longer fit into your new home’s layout.
+Many families underestimate their need for storage, and it is always possible that a need for temporary storage could occur.
+That is of course if you must move out of your current home before the new one is ready.
+If you are downsizing, try to identify any lawn equipment and unnecessary furniture.
+Also, remember that some items may no longer fit into your new home’s layout.
 Then, explore the sizes and types of storage units that are available along with their cost.
 It is also important to plan for possible storage, even if you do not think you need it.
-This way, you will already have it in your budget should you realize at the last minute that a cherished heirloom just doesn’t fit into your living space.
+This way, you will already have it in your budget should you realize that an heirloom just doesn’t fit.

 If you have ever moved before, then you have probably already factored in the utility deposits; however, many common utilities now require a fee to be paid if you are breaking your contract.
-This often occurs when a person must switch to a new cable or Internet service provider, or they are under a contract that locks in specific utility rates with their electric company.
-Make a list of all of the utilities you will be shutting off, and contact the companies to find out what fees may be required.
+This often occurs when a person must switch to a new cable or Internet service provider.
+Or they are under a contract that locks in specific utility rates with their electric company.
+Make a list of all of the utilities you will be shutting off.
+Then contact the companies to find out what fees may be required.
 In some instances, you may be able to have these reduced due to a move, but you should know what must be planned for in your budget.

 As a general rule, foods in a freezer can remain good for 24-48 hours depending upon the climate in which you life.
 However, transporting large quantities of food can become costly and take up valuable space.
 For this reason many families begin to pare down their pantry in the weeks leading up to the move, but then are shocked when they realize how much it costs to restock their kitchen.
 Since condiments, refrigerated goods and fresh vegetables can all add up, be sure to plan for their replacement.
 Additionally, you may need to factor in meals on the road or for the first night if you know your kitchen will not be ready for cooking at home.